jiyorude/simplerps/README.md

 - Added a custom HTML and CSS Design to the game.
 - Implemented a flex-based design; front-end was designed with mobile-first in mind.
 - Changed the browser-styled alerts to JavaScript modals.
-- Various animations and transitions added with CSS and Anime.js
+- Added various CSS animations
 - Code adjustments and improvements

 ### Credits: